March 28, 2007

 Charlie ordered some non-tea in the form of this beautiful open face sandwich platter made with matcha bread topped with crazy stuff like foie gras and less things of sea-origins.
 Foie gras trumps all else, you know.

 After our afternoon tea, we look a gander at Colette, the intense gallery-esque design conscious store with a scary flash-based website featuring faceless robotic chipmunk voiced...god knows.
 So.
 The store is pretty cool.
 They were selling a cashmere sweater with a winged hamburger design, but it unfortunately cost something like a bagillion euros.
-Probably would've cost that much even if it were made of cashmere.
+Probably would've cost that much even if it weren't made of cashmere.
 Doh.

 Inaniwa Umami-An Japanese business men